EnableX/Whiteboard-with-EnableX-WebRTC-Video-API/README.md

-# One to One Video Calling Application with Whiteboard in JavaScript using EnableX Toolkit for Web
+# Build 1-to-1 Video Calling with Whiteboard in JavaScript using EnableX Toolkit for Web

-This is a sample one to one video calling client application written in JavaScript that allows developers to implement video calling capabilities along with Whiteboard in their websites.
-The application runs on the web browsers (referred as client end point) and utilizes EnableX Web SDK to conduct an RTC session with its peers through EnableX Video Services.
+JavaScript-Based 1-to-1 Video Calling App with Whiteboard Using EnableX Toolkit for Web

-The client application performs the following tasks to facilitate an RTC session:
+Explore this JavaScript-based 1-to-1 video calling client application, enriched with a Whiteboard feature, designed to empower developers in implementing video calling capabilities seamlessly into their websites.
+This web application operates within web browsers (referred to as client endpoints) and leverages the EnableX Web SDK to establish real-time communication sessions via EnableX Video Services.

-* Get token from the application server
+The client application efficiently manages the following essential tasks for a smooth RTC (Real-Time Communication) session:
-* Connect to the room using the token
+Token Acquisition: Obtain the necessary token from the application server.
-* Publish audio/video streams in the room
+Room Connection: Establish a connection to the designated room using the acquired token.
-* Subscribe to remote audio/video streams in the room
+Audio/Video Stream Management: Publish and subscribe to audio/video streams within the room.
-* Listen to any session related events
+Session Event Handling: Listen to and respond to various session-related events.

-This sample client application also demonstrates the following features:
+Furthermore, this sample client application showcases a host of valuable features, including:

-* Mute/Unmute video
+Mute/Unmute Video and Audio: Control your video and audio input.
-* Mute/Unmute audio
+Session Recording: Capture and store session content.
-* Session Recording
+Chat: Facilitate text-based communication.
-* Chat
+Whiteboard: Collaborate visually in real time.
-* Whiteboard
+Screen Sharing: Share your screen for enhanced communication.
-* Screen share
+Disconnect: Conveniently end the session.

-* Disconnect
+Empower your web applications with these capabilities, all seamlessly integrated through the EnableX Toolkit for Web.
+Elevate your web-based communication experiences with ease.

 ## 1 Get Started